JackPendarvesRead/RoR2FluffyMods/TheMightyBoop/README.md

 Place `TheMightyBoop.dll` inside of "/Risk of Rain 2/Bepinex/Plugins/"

+## Contact

+If you have any issues you can usually find me on the ROR2 modding discord (@Fluffatron).
+Please bear in mind that as with all mods here this is something I do in my spare time so may not always be able to immediately fix any issues that you come up with.

 ## Changelog:

+v1.1.1
+- Updated R2API dependency string

 v1.1.0
 - Added a condition to logic which prevents Clay Templar from inheritting the values you set for rex